AadityaRGupta/AI_Chatbot/README.md

 # AI_Chatbot

-A web-based chatbot powered by OpenAI's GPT API and Flask.
-Ask any question and get an intelligent response in real time.
+A simple AI-powered chatbot assistant built using Flask and the OpenAI API (ChatGPT).
+Users can ask any questions into a web interface and receive intelligent responses in real time.

 ## 🔧 Technologies Used
 - Python